 William’s third child was Avis Maud Mary, born in Pimlico on 5 March 1868.
 In 1871 she was with her family in Westminster; ten years later she was recorded as a boarder at Claremont House School in Cranbrook, Kent.
 In 1887 she married John Thomas Pierson, by whom she had eight children – Alice Maud born in 1888, John Thomas in 1890, Alec Newton in 1892, Avice in 1895, Kathleen Ella in 1897, Joseph William in 1899, Samuel James Alfred in 1901 and Constance Ivy in 1903.
 In 1911 the census recorded her visiting her son John and nephew Walter (Parsons) in Small Heath, Birmingham – her occupation was recorded as ‘lecturer’ – a descendant recalls that she “gave speeches on behalf of women s rights and the suffrage movement”; her husband John was at home in 28 Albert Road, Tonbridge, Kent.

 William’s fourth child, Albina, was born in Burwash on 28 June 1872.
 In 1881 she was living with her family in the Bear Inn, Burwash.
 Ten years later she was with them at Little Daws in Burwash.
 In 1895 she married John Button, by whom she had two children – John William born in 1896 and Emily Albina in 1897.
-In 1911 Albina and John were at 24 St George’s Street, Ipswich.
+In 1901 Albina & John were living in the High Street, Rotherfield, Sussex; John was working as a “butcher’s manager”; Ten years later the couple were at 24 St George’s Street, Ipswich.

-William’s fifth child, William Douglas, was born in Burwash, in 1874, and seven years later was living there with his family at the Bear Inn.
+William’s fifth child, William Douglas, was born at the Rose & Crown in Burwash, on 24 January 1874, and seven years later was living with his family at the Bear Inn.
 In 1891 he was with them at Little Daws in Burwash, working as a “farmer’s apprentice”.
 He married Eliza Adams, and had five children – Gwendoline Mabel born in 1900, William John in 1902, Lilian Edith in 1904, Alec Douglas in 1907 and Joseph Newton in 1909.
 In 1911 William and Eliza were at Bank Cottages in Burwash.
+William was apparently a plumber by trade and served in the First World War including the Battle of the Somme.

 William’s sixth child, Augusta Eugenia, was born in Burwash on 21 May 1880.
 The following year she was with her family there at the Bear Inn.
 Ten years later she was with them at Little Daws in Burwash.
 In 1901 she married Walter Frederick Whiteman, by whom she had a son, Frederick Francis, born in 1905.
 In 1911 the family were living in Framfield, Sussex.